basho/stableboy/README.md

 If the number of VM's requested isn't available, an `{error, Reason}` tuple will be returned.
 You will not get a partial list of Vm's.

-Multi-get is only supported by the `vbox` backend currently.
+Multi-get is only supported by the `sb_vbox` backend currently.

 ## Backends

 Stableboy supports more than one way to get VM's.
 I'm referring to the different ways as 'backends' for lack of a better term.

-### File (file)
+### File (sb_file)

-The one that will get you up and running the fastest, but also the least powerful, is the `file` backend.
+The one that will get you up and running the fastest, but also the least powerful, is the `sb_file` backend.
 Currently, this is the default backend.
-The `priv/stableboy_sample_config` has a section describing the settings needed for the `file` backend.
+The `priv/stableboy_sample_config` has a section describing the settings needed for the `sb_file` backend.

 #### What *Is* Supported

-The file backend doesn't do much, it can list out your available VM's and get a single VM by name or by description (both described above in the **Get** section.
+The sb_file backend doesn't do much, it can list out your available VM's and get a single VM by name or by description (both described above in the **Get** section.

 #### What *Is Not* Supported